The Joy of React

 Nope, it uses plain JavaScript.
 This is by design.

-TypeScript is a wonderful tool, and I use it myself in my course platform, but the learning curve is stiff.
+TypeScript is a wonderful tool, and I use it myself in my own projects, but the learning curve is stiff.
 I've been using TS for years, and I still don't feel super confident with it!

 Personally, I believe it makes more sense to learn React and TypeScript individually.
 If you try to learn both at the same time, you're more likely to get frustrated, discouraged, and demotivated.
-The hill is much steeper.
+The hill you have to climb is much steeper.

 Do you support Purchasing Power Parity (PPP)?

 Yes!
-If you reside in a country with significantly lower purchasing power (eg. India, Brazil, Pakistan, Ethiopia), you'll be given the option to purchase a “regional license” at a lower price.
+If you reside in a country with significantly lower purchasing power (eg. India, Brazil, Pakistan, Ethiopia), you'll be given the option to purchase a “regional license”.

 Is this a subscription?
 Does the license expire?